urbanopt/urbanopt.github.io/customization/base_workflow.md

 All measures contained in the base workflow are listed below:

-- [`BuildResidentialModel`](https://github.com/urbanopt/urbanopt-example-geojson-project/tree/build-res-hpxml-v3/example_project/measures/BuildResidentialModel): An OpenStudio (meta) Measure used to call hpxml-based measures in the [OpenStudio-HPXML](https://github.com/NREL/OpenStudio-HPXML) workflow.
-See the [residential workflows](../usage/residential_workflows.md) page for more information.

 - [`set_run_period`](https://github.com/NREL/openstudio-common-measures-gem/tree/master/lib/measures/set_run_period): An OpenStudio Measure used to define the number of timesteps per hour and specify the begin and end date for running the simulation.

 - [`ChangeBuildingLocation`](https://github.com/NREL/openstudio-common-measures-gem/tree/master/lib/measures/ChangeBuildingLocation): An OpenStudio Measure used to specify and load the EPW file.